 Renee Good, the driver shot and killed by an ICE agent in Minneapolis, was a mom and widow.
 Here's what we know.

-The death of Renee Good, a 37-year-old mother who was shot and killed by a U.S. Immigration and Customs Enforcement officer in Minneapolis on Wednesday, has sparked national outcry.
+The death of Renee Good, a 37-year-old woman who was shot and killed by a U.S. Immigration and Customs Enforcement officer in Minneapolis on Wednesday, has sparked national outcry.

-A U.S. official confirmed Good's identity to CBS News, and U.S. Sen. Tina Smith said she was a U.S. citizen.
-Minneapolis leaders said she was a legal observer of federal actions in the city and was not a target for arrest by ICE agents.
+Good, who was a U.S. citizen, was a legal observer of federal actions in the city and was not a target for arrest by ICE agents, city leaders said.

-Good was a mother of three who had recently moved to Minnesota with her 6-year-old son and partner, according to CBS Minnesota.
-She was previously married and widowed when her former husband died in 2023, the Associated Press and the Minnesota Star Tribune reported.
+CBS Minnesota reports Good was a mother of three who had recently moved to the area with her 6-year-old son and partner.

+Her ex-husband told The Associated Press that she had just dropped the child off at school and was driving home with her partner when she encountered the ICE agents.

 Here's what we know so far about Good and the fatal shooting.